 Board of Higher Education Act: HB 3255 (Hammond/Tracy) removes obsolete language with regard to members of IBHE, a vocational education committee, and the Tuition and Fee Waiver Task Force.
 The bill allows for the filing of electronic copies of reports to the General Assembly and repeals provisions concerning a matching grant program to engineering colleges, a State student cooperative work program, a Parks College feasibility study, and a technology grant program.
 This is an IBHE initiative to update the Board of Higher Education Act.
-The bill was signed into law as Public Act 100-167.
+It has passed both houses, and is now headed to the Governor for agreement.

 Procurement Code reform for higher education: SB 1401 (McGuire) is an IBHE initiative that makes changes to the Procurement Code to provide some relief to the public universities.
 Since the enactment of SB 51 (P.A.
 96-795), which made sweeping changes to the Code in 2009, the universities and other state agencies have requested changes.
 Many of the changes in SB 1401 are also in SB 8, which is part of the Senate's "Grand Bargain" bill package.
-SB 8 (Harmon/Riley) had bipartisan support in both the House and Senate and was signed into law as P.A.
-100-43.
+SB 8 (Harmon/Riley) had bipartisan support in both the House and Senate and is now headed to the Governor for agreement.
 Amendment 3 of this bill includes language as Section (a-10) authorizing chief procurement officers to authorize group purchasing without limitation, including any purchasing entity operating under the MHEC, which is specifically named.

 Data match cost recovery authority: SB 887 (McGuire/Zalewski) provides that ICCB and IBHE may collect a fee to cover the cost of processing and handling individual student-level data requests pursuant to an approved data sharing agreement.
 Renames the ICCB Instructional Development and Enhancement Applications Revolving Fund to the ICCB Research and Technology Fund and provides that revenues from the assessed fee would be deposited into the special state fund for appropriation to ICCB to cover costs associated with maintaining and updating individual student-level data systems.
-Creates the IBHE Data and Research Cost Recovery Fund and provides that revenues from the assessed fee would be deposited into the IBHE to cover costs associated with maintaining and updating individual student-level data systems.
+Creates the IBHE Data and Research Cost Recovery Fund and provides that revenues from the assessed fee would be deposited into the special state fund for appropriation to IBHE to cover costs associated with maintaining and updating individual student-level data systems.
 This legislation protects personally identifiable information by requiring that a data sharing agreement must be executed before such information may be released.
 This began as an ICCB initiative and IBHE was included through an amendment by House sponsor, Rep. Zalewski.
-It passed both houses and was signed into law as P.A.
-100-417.
+It passed both houses and is now headed to the Governor for agreement.